This post may contain affiliate links. Please see my disclosure policy for details.

 Locals and tourists alike chat over a coffee or shisha pipe, have dinner or sample something from the scrumptious bakery.

-As I was wondering around the city looking for a bite to eat, one of the cafés I was taken with in particular was Trianon.
+As I was wandering around the city looking for a bite to eat, one of the cafés I was taken within particular was Trianon.

 It looked like something from the 1930s with its Art Deco style.
 It opened its doors in 1905 and was a famous haunt of the Greek poet Cavafy.

 It serves up some delicious sandwiches and cakes from their bakery.